singer-io/tap-covid-19/README.md

     Optionally, also create a `state.json` file. `currently_syncing` is an optional attribute used for identifying the last object to be synced in case the job is interrupted mid-stream.
 The next run would begin where the last job left off.
     The `...files` streams use a datetime bookmark based on the GitHub `last_modified` datetime of the file that is returned in the GET header response.
     The `csv-data` streams us an integer bookmark based on the UNIX epoch time when the file batch was last sent.
-This is used with the `row_number` as a part of the Singer.io [Activate Version](https://github.com/singer-io/singer-python/blob/master/singer/messages.py#L137) logic to insert/update and delete the delta (when the new batch has fewer records).
+This is used with the `__sdc_row_number` as a part of the Singer.io [Activate Version](https://github.com/singer-io/singer-python/blob/master/singer/messages.py#L137) logic to insert/update and delete the delta (when the new batch has fewer records).

     ```json
     {